mimiyin/Choreographic-Interventions/README.md

 The class will culminate in a showing of student work.
 Final projects can either be in the form of a tool to aid in movement practice, an interactive installation or a live performance.

 Because the coursework is organized around movement concepts, technical topics will be introduced, re-introduced and re-inroduced every week.
-- Brief overview of camera + computer vision technologies: RGB, IR, Kinect, Mocap
+- Brief overview of camera/computer vision technologies: RGB, IR, Kinect, Mocap...
-- Skeletons and depth maps
+- Skeletons and Depth Maps
 - Basic programming concepts: Variables, Conditionals, Loops, Arrays
 - Basic drawing + animation in Processing
-- 3D-XYZ-Space
+- 2D v.
+3D
 - Squares v.
 Circles: Cartesian and Polar Coordinates
-- Calculating velocity and acceleration
+- Calculating Velocity and Acceleration
 - Using Random and Noise
 - Simple math for mapping values
-- Basic text processing
+- Working with Text
-- Working with sound
+- Working with Sound

 ###Resources
 - [Download Processing](https://www.processing.org/download/)